Go Back

 • Shake daily for 4-6 weeks.

-• Store tincture/glycerite in an amber colored bottle in cool and dark place.
+• Store tincture in an amber colored bottle in cool and dark place.
 This helps keep the light out, so its important properties aren't affected.

-• Used 1/2 tsp. up to 3x a day to boost immune system.
+• Used 1/2 tsp. up to 3x a day to boost the immune system.

 Notes

-Optional: I added fresh raspberries to my glycerite.
-I also added a bit of vodka to it as well as a "preservative".
-I recommend storing any glycerites with fruit in the fridge.
+Optional: I added a few fresh raspberries along with the dried herbs to my glycerite as well as a bit of vodka to act as a "preservative," and then proceeded as instructed for a glycerite.
+I recommend storing any fruit-infused glycerites in the fridge.